thehatch4815162342/stocks-analysis/README.md

 ### Execution Time After
  ![alt text](https://github.com/thehatch4815162342/stocks-analysis/blob/main/Resources/VBA_Challenge_2017.png?raw=true) ![alt text](https://github.com/thehatch4815162342/stocks-analysis/blob/main/Resources/VBA_Challenge_2018.png?raw=true)

 As we can see above, refactoring the code has speed up execution time, but in this case the time differences are not drastically different.
-However, with bigger datasets, I believe there could be an actual significant difference.
+However, with bigger datasets I believe there could be an actual significant difference.

 ## Summary
 It appears, in this case, refactoring the code was beneficial.
 The code is now faster and more efficient just like the client desired.
 However, I can see one disadvantage of refactoring code is that it can be time consuming.